Open air. Open book. Open mind.

 A Festival for Readers

 Slow down at this pedestrian-friendly, outdoor festival for readers.

 Every September since 1989, the Eden Mills Writers’ Festival has been offering readers a showcase of established and emerging Canadian writing in the village in Eden Mills.
 A hamlet of 350 residents with century-old stone buildings nestled along the Eramosa River, Eden Mills is 15 minutes east of Guelph and 1 hour west of Toronto.
-On festival day, village streets are closed to traffic, and the community of festival goers lounge on the grass, on blankets, or in lawn chairs to enjoy readings from some of Canada’s very finest writers and most exciting new talents.
+On festival Sunday, village streets are closed to traffic, and the community of festival goers lounge on the grass, on blankets, or in lawn chairs to enjoy readings from some of Canada’s very finest writers and most exciting new talents.
 Accessible, shaded seating is also available at every venue.
-The festival features food trucks and vendors, a licensed patio, and a book market along the main street that includes an authors’ book signing tent.
+The festival features food trucks and vendors, a licensed patio, and a marketplace along the main street that includes a bookseller and an authors’ signing tent.
 Approachable and welcoming, the village festival offers readers an idyllic outdoor setting to laze away an early autumn day in the grass among friends and in the company of authors.

 Readings on the grassy riverbank

-The main festival takes place over the course of a day, from noon to 6pm, at five accessible, outdoor venues and one indoor venue all located within the small village of Eden Mills.
+In a typical year, the main festival takes place over the course of a day, from noon to 6pm, at five accessible, outdoor venues and one indoor venue all located within the small village of Eden Mills.
 Sets of writers present their recent work at intimate venues including expansive grassy gardens that slope down to the water.
-Venues include the Common, Sculpture Garden, Cottage, Mill, Rivermead (indoor), and Jenny’s Place (children’s area).
-The venues are at most three minutes’ walking distance from each other (at most 500 meters) over paved streets reserved for pedestrians.
-Buses take festival goers from the parking area down into the village, or guests can choose to walk the less-than 1 km down to the festival.
+Venues include The Common, The Meadow, The Cottage, The Mill, Rivermead (indoor), and Jenny’s Place (children’s area).
+The venues are at most three minutes’ walking distance from each other (maximum 500 meters) over paved streets reserved for pedestrians.
+Shuttle buses take festival goers from the parking area into the village, or guests can choose to walk the less-than 1 km to the festival gates.